sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

 - Now, let's analyze the output to understand what it's actually showing:

   - **ESSID**: The name of the wireless network.
-  - **BSSID**: The MAC address of the Target Network.
+  - **BSSID**: The MAC address of the target network.
   - **PWR**: The signal strength of the network.
   - **Beacons**: The number of beacon frames sent by the network in order to announce its presence.
   - **#Data**: The number of data packets captured from the network.
   - **#/s**: The number of data packets captured per second.
-  - **CH**: The channel on which the network iworks on.
+  - **CH**: The channel on which the network broadcasts and receives on.
   - **MB**: The maximum speed of the network.
-  - **ENC**: The encryption type used by the network (e.g., WPA2, WPA3).
+  - **ENC**: The encryption type used by the network (e.g. WPA2, WPA3).
   - **CIPHER**: The cipher used for encryption.
-  - **AUTH**: The authentication method used by the network (e.g., PSK
+  - **AUTH**: The authentication method used by the network (e.g. PSK)

 ## Wifi Bands

-- The Band of the netowkr defines what freuqency it can use to broadcast the signal.
-This means it alos defines the frequency that the clients or the computers need to be able to support and use inorder to be able to connect to this network.
+- The band of the network defines what frequency it can use to broadcast the signal.
+This means it also defines the frequency that the clients or the computers need to be able to support and use in order to be able to connect to this network.
-- The main used in WiFi networks are `2.4GHz` and `5GHz` bands.
+- The main bands used in WiFi networks are `2.4GHz` and `5GHz`.
 - When we initially executed the `airodump-ng` command, we saw the networks listed but they were all 2.4GHz networks.
-This is because the wireless adapter we are using only supports the 2.4GHz band and 5GHHz as well.
-But, it's default channel is set to 2.4GHz.
+Although the wireless adapter we are using supports both the 2.4GHz and 5GHz bands, its default channel is set to 2.4GHz.
 - To see the networks on the 5GHz band, we can use the `--band` option with `airodump-ng`:
 - So, the modified command would be: